-Our internal control over financial reporting, specifically the review controls over the evaluation of complex, non-routine transactions, were insufficient to detect the proper accounting and reporting for the public warrants and private placement warrants previously issued by Thunder Bridge (collectively, the "Warrants"), which were outstanding and recorded on our consolidated financial statements at the time of the Business Combination.
+Our internal control over financial reporting, specifically the review controls over the evaluation of complex, non-routine transactions, were previously determined to be insufficient to detect the proper accounting and reporting for the public warrants and private placement warrants previously issued by Thunder Bridge (collectively, the "Warrants"), which were outstanding and recorded on our consolidated financial statements at the time of the Business Combination.
 Management identified this error when the Securities and Exchange Commission issued a statement (the "Statement") on the accounting and reporting considerations for warrants issued by special purpose acquisition companies on April 12, 2021.
 The Statement addresses certain accounting and reporting considerations related to warrants of a kind similar to the Warrants.
-This control deficiency resulted in the Company having to restate certain of our audited consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2020 and the quarterly periods included therein, and if not remediated, could result in a material misstatement to future annual or interim consolidated financial statements that would not be prevented or detected.
-Accordingly, management has determined that this control deficiency constitutes a material weakness.
+This control deficiency resulted in the Company having to restate certain of our audited consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2020 and the quarterly periods included therein, and if not remediated, could have resulted in a material misstatement to future annual or interim consolidated financial statements that would not be prevented or detected.
+Accordingly, management previously determined that this control deficiency constituted a material weakness at March 31, 2021.
 Since the restatement, management has implemented remediation steps to address that material weakness and to improve our internal control over financial reporting.
 Specifically, we expanded and improved our review process for complex securities and related accounting standards.
-We plan to further improve this process by enhancing access to accounting literature, identification of third-party professionals with whom to consult regarding complex accounting applications and consideration of additional staff with the requisite experience and training to supplement existing accounting professionals.
-We can offer no assurance that these initiatives will ultimately have the intended effects.
+We have further improved this process by enhancing access to accounting literature, identification of third-party professionals with whom to consult regarding complex accounting applications and consideration of additional staff with the requisite experience and training to supplement existing accounting professionals.

-Other than the remediation efforts relating to the material weakness described above.
-There have been no changes in the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934) during the quarter ended March 31, 2021 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+Other than the remediation efforts relating to the material weakness described above, there have been no changes in the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934) during the quarter ended June 30, 2021 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.